bbauska/UC-Davis-Inter-jQuery/readme.md

   style="border: 2px solid gray; width:50%;" />
 </p>

-In the last lesson (1.08), we got the Flexslider working, and it&apos;s working great.
+In the last lesson (1.08), we got the FlexSlider working, and it&apos;s working great.
 It&apos;s functional.
 All the pieces are functioning, but it&apos;s got some weird issues that we need to fix in terms of the layout in the styling.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 69/70. test example kittens for sale (42) ~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">